 Within each tooth resides a nerve and blood vessels, commonly called the pulp.
 When the pulp tissue becomes irreversibly inflamed or infected, it causes pain.
 This pain usually occurs because of cavities, fractures, trauma, and/or a deep filling.
 Fortunately, it's possible to save your tooth with root canal treatment.

 During a root canal we clean every branch of the pulp to remove infected tissue.
 After removing all infected tissue, we fill the tooth with a substance that seals the root, thus enabling your immune system to get rid of any residual infection in the bone surrounding the tooth.

 With proper medication and post-procedure care, the vast majority of our patients experience little or no pain after a root canal.
 The best time to perform the procedure is when the infection hasn't spread.
 If you are unsure whether your tooth needs a root canal, call us today.

-Oral hygiene and health is important for your overall well-being.
+Oral hygiene is important for your overall well-being.
 If cavities or cracks (micro-fractures) in your teeth are left untreated, the nerve in the tooth can become irreversibly damaged or infected.
 This leads to the need for a root canal in order to save the tooth.
 Once the nerve in a tooth has been damaged, in general, the longer you wait to have it treated, the more painful the tooth is and the more risk there is of further damage or spreading of infection around the tooth and even into other parts of your body.
 Regular preventive dental check-ups and cleanings are an effective way to catch problems early and reduce complications.

 Our extended office hours permit us to provide urgent root canal services to all Red Deer residents and those in the surrounding area.
 If you require an emergency consultation, or would simply like to learn more about our root canal service, contact Parkland Mall Dental Centre today!